ABC can review your case list

 From Healthy Women Website

-Studying for your Written, Oral, MOC or OCC exam is often a stressful time in life.
+Studying for your Written, Oral, or MOC exam is often a stressful time in life.
 Studies show that implementing a regular meditation can increase gray matter and volume in parts of your brain.
 The result is more cognition, memory, perspective and less stress.
 Recognizing that physicians have a limited amount of free time each day these three simple methods can have positive results.

 - At bedtime try Yogic sleep or Yoga Nidra - there are free audio apps that you can play as you prepare for sleep.